f15hr/FAU-ectf-2024/README.md

     - `Makefile` - This makefile is invoked by the eCTF tools when creating a component
     - `inc` - Directory with c header files
     - `src` - Directory with c source files
-    - `wolfssl` - Location to place wolfssl library for included Crypto Example
+- `ptools.sh` - Run deployment, build, and ectf_* commands with ease
 - `shell.nix` - Nix configuration file for Nix environment
 - `custom_nix_pkgs` - Custom derived nix packages
     - `analog-openocd.nix` - Custom nix package to build Analog Devices fork of OpenOCD